 Today, the Digital Services Act came into force and will apply in all EU countries from February 17, 2024.
-The Digital Markets Act (DMA) was adopted by the European Parliament and the Council on September 14, 2022, and published in the Official Journal on October 12, 2022.
-On November 1, 2022 (20 days after publication in the Official Journal), the EU Digital Markets Act(DMA) entered into force and will apply from May 2, 2023.
+The Digital Markets Act (DMA) was adopted by the European Parliament and the Council on September 14, 2022, and published in the on October 12, 2022.
+On November 1, 2022 (20 days after publication in the Official Journal), the EU Digital Markets Act(DMA) and will apply from May 2, 2023.

 The law will supplement and update parts of the e-commerce directive, which is now 20 years old.
 It provides for uniform horizontal rules on due diligence and disclaimers for intermediary services (such as online platforms) and thus aims to contribute to a safe, predictable and trustworthy online environment and the smooth functioning of the EU single market for intermediary services.

 This also includes ensuring that the procedures for reporting and promptly removing illegal content are standardized across Europe in the future.
 There are also additional due diligence requirements for very large online platforms.

 The Digital MarketsAct, in turn, supplements competition law and limits the power of dominant digital corporations.
 In it, the EU Commission sets out a .
 Central online platforms such as search engines, social networks and online brokerage services will be subject to stricter rules in the future: For example, they will no longer be allowed to give preference to their own offerings in the ranking.